PM Modi, Rajnath Singh condemn Gadchiroli Naxal attack, say perpetrators won't be spared

-Prime Minister Narendra Modi on Wednesday condemned the ghastly Naxal attack in Maharashtra's Gadchiroli district which killed at least 15 C-60 commandos and a civilian.
+Prime Minister Narendra Modi on Wednesday condemned the ghastly Naxal attack in Maharashtra's Gadchiroli district which killed at least 15 Quick Response Team (QRT) commandos and a civilian.
 "Strongly condemn the despicable attack on our security personnel in Gadchiroli, Maharashtra.
 I salute all the brave personnel.
 Their sacrifices will never be forgotten.
 My thoughts & solidarity are with the bereaved families.
 The perpetrators of such violence will not be spared," the PM tweeted.

 Strongly condemn the despicable attack on our security personnel in Gadchiroli, Maharashtra.
 I salute all the brave personnel.
 Their sacrifices will never be forgotten.
 My thoughts & solidarity are with the bereaved families.
 The perpetrators of such violence will not be spared.